MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-OAuth-provider.md

 # Authentication using external OAuth providers

-To support external or 3rd party OAuth providers such as Google, we have introduced two significant changes in the authenticate() API.
+To support external or third party OAuth providers such as Google, we have introduced two significant changes in the authenticate() API.
 These changes include:

-A new parameter titled is External
+1. A new parameter titled isExternal.

-Two placeholder values in existing url parameter
+2. Placeholder values in existing URL parameter.

 TypeScript